-Under the leadership of Darryl Chamberlain, a coalition of prominent, local African-American artists known as The Light in the Other Room, will create posters to increase public awareness of this challenging and heart-breaking problem.
-Their goal is to create compelling and provocative artwork that will encourage community members to take personal responsibility in addressing handgun violence.
+Under the leadership of Darryl Chamberlain, a coalition of prominent national and local African-American artists, including artists from The Light in the Other Room, will create posters to increase public awareness of this challenging problem.
+Their goal is to create compelling and provocative artwork that will encourage the community to take personal responsibility in addressing handgun violence.
 The artwork will be displayed in conspicuous locations, appealing to both the general public and perpetrators of the violence.

 1. Awareness Promotion.
 The public will be made aware of the magnitude of handgun violence in KC Metro communities.

 3. Inspire New Projects.
-This project will include a social media component, to extend the reach of the campaign against handgun violence and increase public participation in actions that will lead to the prevention of future tragedies.
+This project will include a social media component, to extend the reach of the campaign against handgun violence and to increase public participation in actions that will lead to the prevention of future tragedies.

-Darryl Chamberlain is a self-taught artist from a family of artisans consisting of 10 children.
-He studied technical illustration and drafting and his work tells stories that inspire the mind and imagination.
-As a two-dimensional artist and a sculptor, he portrays images of key figures from African-American history.
-He creates near-life-sized busts and displays them in institutions, businesses and schools across the Midwest.
-The art is presented in a unique presentation titled “The Gloryworks Experience” that he uses to teach the importance of African-American history and to promote interpersonal respect.
+Darryl Chamberlain is a member of The Light in the Other Room and the Mid America Pastel Society of which he also serves as secretary.
+Chamberlain is the director of The Artists for Life Project and is a self-taught artist.
+He studied technical illustration and drafting at Grayson College in Sherman, Texas and incorporates these skills into his beautifully detailed artwork.
+As a two-dimensional artist and a sculptor, he creates images of key figures from African-American history.
+These near-life-sized busts are displayed in institutions, businesses and schools across the Midwest.
+The art is presented in a unique presentation titled The Gloryworks Experience, which he uses to teach the importance of African-American history and to promote interpersonal respect.

-Chamberlain’s artwork has been shown in such places as the Internal Revenue Service Center in Merriam Kansas, the Department of Immigration and Naturalization in Dallas Texas, the Federal Deposit and Insurance Corporation in Richardson Texas, and the Job Corps of McKinney Texas, to name a few.
-Chamberlain also presents his sculptures and lectures in schools and universities across the Midwest.
+Chamberlain’s artwork has been shown in places such as the Internal Revenue Service Center in Merriam Kansas, the Department of Immigration and Naturalization in Dallas Texas, the Federal Deposit and Insurance Corporation in Richardson Texas, the Job Corps of McKinney Texas, and in public schools and universities across the Midwest.

-Lonnie Powell is a graduate of Lincoln University, Jefferson City, Missouri where he was privileged to study under the late James Dallas Parks.
+Lonnie Powell is a founding member of The Light in the Other Room and is a graduate of Lincoln University, Jefferson City, Missouri where he was privileged to study under the late James Dallas Parks.
 Mr. Powell has spent the majority of his career as an art teacher in the Kansas City, Missouri School District.

-Bonnye Brown has made her name among African-American artists in the Kansas City area for more than ten years.
+Bonnye Brown is a member of The Light in the Other Room and has made her name among African-American artists in the Kansas City area.
 She graduated with honors from Central Missouri State University and received a Bachelor of Fine Arts degree.
 She paints with a poignant style that reflects love of life and family, as well as her blues and jazz heritage.

-Brown has exhibited at numerous venues in the Kansas City area, including the Kansas City Jazz Museum, Central Missouri State University Art Center, William Jewel college, UMKC African- American History and Culture House, Penn Valley Carter Center, St. Louis Artist Guild, Bruce R. Watkins Cultural Center, Portfolios Gallery and Educational Center.
-Her painting “Catch Me A Ball Player” is a part of the Negro Leagues Baseball Museum’s private collection.
+Brown has exhibited at numerous venues in the Kansas City area, including the Kansas City Jazz Museum, Central Missouri State University Art Center, William Jewel College, UMKC African- American History and Culture House, Penn Valley Carter Center, St. Louis Artist Guild, Bruce R. Watkins Cultural Center, Portfolios Gallery and Educational Center.
+Her painting Catch Me A Ball Player is a part of the Negro Leagues Baseball Museum’s private collection.
 It is currently on a national tour with the Shades of Greatness art exhibit.
-Brown’s paintings are found in private collections such as Sprint, State Farm, Subway and other professional businesses around the country.
-She is also vice president of the Light in the Other Room.
+Bonnye Brown’s paintings are found in private collections such as Sprint, State Farm, Subway and other professional businesses around the country.

-Margarete Gillespie is a member of the Artists Coalitions of Kansas City and Chicago, and the Black Chamber of Commerce.
+Margarete Gillespie is a member of The Light in the Other Room and is a member of the Artists Coalitions of Kansas City and Chicago.
 She studied at the Kansas City Art Institute, Harry Fredman Studio and Longview Community College.

-Anthony High is a member of the Kansas City Artist Coalition.
+Anthony High is a member of The Light in the Other Room and is a member of the Kansas City Artist Coalition.
 He received his BS from Lincoln University in Jefferson City, MO, majoring in Art Education, and his MA from UMKC, where he majored in studio art (painting and printmaking).
 His past exhibits include: Portfolio Gallery, St. Louis, MO; Lincoln University’s Memorial Hall Gallery, Jefferson City, MO; Commerce Bank Exhibition, Leawood KS; Carnegie Cultural Exhibition Center, Ottawa, KS; Gem Theater Gallery Group Show, KCMO; The 18th Street Studio KCMO; The American Jazz Museum, KCMO; the Shades of Greatness Tour (a traveling art show).

-Mr. High collaborated with Lonnie Powell to create the Grand Center Mural titled “Jazz and Blues“, a tribute to Miles Davis.
+Mr. High collaborated with Lonnie Powell to create the Grand Center Mural titled Jazz and Blues, a tribute to Miles Davis.
 His work is also part of several private collections including The Sprint Collection and UMKC’s Private Collection

-George Mayfield is owner of G. C. Mayfield Studio in Kansas City, Kansas.
+George Mayfield is a member of The Light in the Other Room and is owner of G. C. Mayfield Studio in Kansas City, Kansas.
 He has been painting for over 20 years.
 Mr. Mayfield has focused primarily on portraits, abstracts, 3D art and nearly photo-perfect renditions of fruits and flowers.
-His paintings are primarily displayed at G. C. Mayfield Gallery.
-His work can also be found in galleries located in Kansas, Colorado, Missouri, Oklahoma, Connecticut, Illinois, Louisiana and Arizona.
+His paintings are primarily displayed at G. C. Mayfield Gallery, but can also be found in galleries located in Kansas, Colorado, Missouri, Oklahoma, Connecticut, Illinois, Louisiana and Arizona.

 Mr. Mayfield was the first African American to permanently display a portrait in the Kansas State Capitol, has two original portraits hanging permanently in the Kansas Historical Research Center Museum; was commissioned to create an original portrait of Governor John Carlin and was also commissioned by the Black Historical Society of Kansas City, Missouri to create an original portrait of Dr. Martin Luther King, Jr. for the King Center for Non-Violent Social Change in Atlanta.
 Mr. Mayfield is available for one-man shows, lectures and public speaking.